 For instance, upload speeds are often up to a factor 8 slower than your download speed and the amount of data which you are allowed to download/upload could have an upper limit too.
 Uploading a 1GB pst-file could then take a long time and daily backups will probably make you reach your monthly upload/download quota quite quickly.

-If you really want to have cloud-based backups of your mail, consider using a mail host which backups the mail for you such as Office 365 or ask your current mail provider about their backup and restore policies (how long back, how long a restore would take, how much it costs, etc…).
+If you really want to have cloud-based backups of your mail, consider using a mail host which backups the mail for you such as Microsoft 365 Exchange Online or ask your current mail provider about their backup and restore policies (how long back, how long a restore would take, how much it costs, etc…).